 Residents and clinical fellows

-PlanSource, our COBRA Vendor, will send the COBRA packet to the mailing address on file within three (3) to four (4) weeks from the date Campus Benefits Office enters your health plan termination date into the insurance database.
+PlanSource, our COBRA vendor, will send the COBRA packet to the mailing address on file within 3-4 weeks from the date Campus Benefits Office enters your health plan termination date into the insurance database.

 DCP, 403b or 457b Fidelity Accounts: If you have less than $2,000 in any plan (DC, 403b or 457b) when you leave UC employment, you must request a total distribution.
-Contact Fidelity Retirement Services at 866-682-7787 or Fidelity's website for information and account balance.
+Contact Fidelity Retirement Services for information and account balance: 866-682-7787 or Fidelity's website.
 For questions regarding the retirement savings program, which includes the Defined Contribution Plan, the 403(b) and 457(b) Plans, please contact Fidelity at 866-682-7787.

 If you leave UC and decide to keep your retirement plan accumulations in the plan, it’s important to keep your address up to date so UC can reach you.
 Please visit the following websites to review, confirm and update your contact information: